Posted by Trevagh Stankard on Tue, Feb 2nd, 2021

 Protecting Patient Data from Being Hacked

 Phishing is still a primary attack vector, hence insurance companies need to have the right email filters in place to protect from all malware attacks.
 Spam filters detect malicious content and quarantine the message rather than sending it to the intended recipient.
 Administrators can still review messages for false positives, this stops harmful emails from entering the inbox and eliminates the risk of phishing threats.

 As attackers focus more on the insurance industry, companies must ensure that they have email protection in place to block phishing.
 With sufficient employee training and cybersecurity solution in place, harmful cyberattacks and data breaches can be prevented.

 SpamTitan blocks spam, viruses, malware, ransomware, phishing attempts, and other email threats.
-Try out SpamTitan for free for 30 days to learn more about the advanced and easy to use email security solution for your business.
+Try out SpamTitan for free to learn more about the advanced and easy to use email security solution for your business.
 Start your free trial today.